I Love What I Do

 I love creating things.
-Whether its stories or crafts, I like to put my mind and efforts behind a creative purpose.
-However, I can't be involved in every creative task that exists upon this planet, so I'm primarily a writer.
+Whether it's stories or crafts, I like to put my mind and efforts behind a creative purpose.
+However, I can't be involved in every creative task that exists on this planet.
+So, I'm primarily a writer.
 Specifically, I love to write fantasy and science fiction.

-I first started brainstorming and acting out ideas for stories at a very young age with my brothers Samuel and Gabriel.
+I first started brainstorming and acting out ideas for stories at a very young age with my brothers.
 The universe we created together is still one that captures my imagination today.

 Generally, I only create stories within one universe.
 My motivation is to share this universe with others who want to experience and create within it themselves.
 It's a universe for inspiration!

 It's a cause I want to provide for, which is why I have also been working on a project called Open Eppic.
-The main idea is to enable owners of copyrighted creative works to share those rights with others and even allow them to make money with streamlined contracts.
+The main idea is to enable owners of copyrighted works to freely license others to create in those works.
+This would even allow sub-creators to make money.
 It's like fan art or fan fiction, but made official.
 However, I've found that the culture and communities of fanfiction are effectively "anti-official".
-Open Eppic more closely serves the tie-in industry.
-You can read more about this ambition here.
+So, Open Eppic is more like an in-between for the official tie-in industry and fanfiction.

 My love of writing grew out of my love of reading.
 Reading is a passion of mine from all the way back to elementary school.
 I loved fantasy and space opera but often found it difficult to find quality books in the genre.
 They were either too close to hard scifi, filled with technical jargon or the fantasy stories were too shallow with little depth to their world.
 That, or they were desperately out of date with their writing style.
 So, I figured I could write something better.